bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 Hi everyone.
 Welcome to the Final Project.
-One of the things I&apos;'ve learned as a teacher is that it is so important for students to take that time and create something on their own.
+One of the things I&apos;ve learned as a teacher is that it is so important for students to take that time and create something on their own.